ibnuda/fpmortals/manuscript/complete.md

   ): F[Int] = shadow(E) { E => ...
 ~~~~~~~~

-A third option, with a higher up-front cost, is to create a custom `Monad`
-typeclass that holds `implicit` references to the two `Monad` classes that we
-care about

 Pilihan ketiga, walaupun lebih berat di awal, adalah dengan membuat kelas tipe
 `Monad` khusus yang membawa rujukan `implicit` ke dua kelas `Monad` yang kita
 pilih